JozanLeClerc/hardflip/README.md

 + `sshpass` if you are using passwords with SSH (honnestly use keys instead)
 + `xfreerdp` for RDP.
 Called `freerdp2-x11` on some distros
-+ `openstack` for OpenStack CLI.
++ `openstack` for OpenStack CLI
 + `gpg` to crypt passwords.
-You can store them in plain text if you prefer but I wouldn't recommend that option.
+You can store them in plain text if you prefer but I wouldn't recommend that option
 + `go`
 + GNU `make`